swcarpentry/r-novice-gapminder/episodes/04-data-structures-part1.md

 > {: .solution}
 {: .discussion}

-You can also make vectors with explicit contents with the concatenate function:
+You can also make vectors with explicit contents with the combine function:

 ~~~
-concat_vector <- c(2,6,3)
+combine_vector <- c(2,6,3)
-concat_vector
+combine_vector
 ~~~
 {: .r}